 “Is it ever moving!”
 I yelled over the sound of the rapids.
 “We’ve gotta go after it!”
-We looked up ahead for somewhere to secure the canoe but all we saw was more water tumbling down and an inhospitable shoreline.
+We looked up ahead for somewhere to secure the canoe, but all we saw was more water tumbling down and an inhospitable shoreline.
 By now, the paddle was another fifty meters down the creek.
 “It’s gone,” Max said.
 “Let’s push on.
 It would take at least an hour or two to get it back.
 We gotta keep moving up.”

 And so, as the saying goes – we were up Petawa Creek without a paddle.
-Still in the canoe were the two bent-shafts that we use for lake travel and the other Lolk paddle.
+Still in the canoe were the two bent-shafts used for lake travel and the other Lolk paddle.
 Without a doubt, most canoe trippers will know that awful feeling of realizing that something has been left behind – a life jacket, a Nalgene bottle, a fishing rod, a camera.
 However, this one hurt extra because we got to watch a cherished piece of gear float away – and we had to decide that this was how it was going to be.
 Damn!

 Where Is Petawa Creek?

-Petawa Creek is an 11.5 kilometer stretch of water that flows north out of Auger Lake into Petawanga Lake, which is itself a part of the 982 kilometer-long Albany River system.
+Petawa Creek is an 11.5 kilometer stretch of water that flows north out of Auger Lake into Petawanga Lake, which is itself a part of the 982-kilometer-long Albany River system.
 Not far up river (i.e.west) from Petawanga Lake is Miminiska Lake and a Wilderness North lodge, complete with its own landing strip.
 Just downriver from the Lake and up the Eabamet River is the Anishinaabe (Ojibwe) community of Eabametoong/Fort Hope, which was originally established as a fur trading post by the Hudson’s Bay Company in 1890.

 Why would anyone go up Petawa Creek?

 We arrived at the bottom of the creek after eight days and about 180 kilometers of downriver paddling on the Misehkow and the Albany River systems.
-(If you want to go back to the beginning of the canoe trip check out Canoeing Wabakimi’s Misehkow River and Going Down The Albany for maps and details.)
+(If you want to go back to the beginning of the canoe trip, check out Canoeing Wabakimi’s Misehkow River and Going Down The Albany for maps and details.)

-The only on-line account of canoe trippers using the creek is the one that Chuck Ryan posted in 2009.
+The only online account of canoe trippers using the creek is the one that Chuck Ryan posted in 2009.
 It can be accessed here.
 It is unlikely that anyone else has gone up since then.
 The word “nightmare” comes to mind to describe the experience that Ryan and his bow paddler Dave Phillips had during the fourteen hours or so they spent going up Petawa Creek.
-Even though it was late August they had to deal with very high water conditions.
+Even though it was late August, they had to deal with very high water conditions.

-There is another way to get to Hurst Lake but it involves paddling down the Albany from Petawanga Lake to the mouth of the Attwood River at the top of Gowie Bay and then back upriver on the Attwood to Hurst Lake.
-Total distance is 95 kilometers and it involves going up swifts and rapids at various points on the Attwood.
+There is another way to get to Hurst Lake, but it involves paddling down the Albany from Petawanga Lake to the mouth of the Attwood River at the top of Gowie Bay and then back upriver on the Attwood to Hurst Lake.
+The total distance is 95 kilometers and it involves going up swifts and rapids at various points on the Attwood.
 This route would require four days of paddling, while the Petawa Creek “express” route would take us maybe a day and a half.

 In the end, we thought we’d give Petawa Creek a shot.
-On the one hand, we were hoping for (that should probably read expecting) better conditions that those faced by Ryan and Phillips.
+On the one hand, we were hoping for (that should probably read expecting) better conditions than those faced by Ryan and Phillips.
 We also knew that Phil Cotton and the Wabakimi Project crew had been in the neighbourhood the year before and had worked on the portage trails at each end of the creek.
 Because of time constraints, they had to leave exploring the rest of the creek for another year.
-Part of our motivation was to record as meticulously as possible the swifts and rapids that we encountered as we went up so we could add to the Wabakimi Project’s Petawa Creek reconnaissance file.
-In my shirt pocket I had a voice recorder and my slim Canon Elph p & s camera to capture key points of our “up the creek” experience.
+Part of our motivation was to record as meticulously as possible information on the swifts and rapids that we encountered as we went up so we could add to the Wabakimi Project’s Petawa Creek reconnaissance file.
+In my shirt pocket, I had a voice recorder and my slim Canon Elph p & s camera to capture key points of our “up the creek” experience.
 Also useful for data were the every-ten-minute tracks created by our SPOT Connect.

 What to Expect As you Go Up The Creek:

 The creek is divided into two parts – the lower part up to what we called Half-Way Lake and then the upper part to Auger Lake itself.
-From our campsite on Petawanga lake we approached the mouth of the creek at about 9:00 a.m. and were soon in portage mode.
-On creek right (our left as we were going up the creek) just below the last bit of rapids we spotted the take-out point.
-From information that Phil Cotton had sent us, we knew that this was the start of a 400-meter portage which had been worked on just the previous summer.
+From our campsite on Petawanga Lake, we approached the mouth of the creek at about 9:00 a.m. and were soon in portage mode.
+On creek right (our left as we were going up the creek), just below the last bit of rapids, we spotted the take-out point.
+From the information that Phil Cotton had sent us, we knew that this was the start of a 400-meter portage which had been worked on just the previous summer.
 The trail would prove to be in good shape with just a bit of blowdown blocking passage in a couple of places.
 We trimmed what we needed to and moved on.

 The shoreline was such that tracking would basically involve walking up the creek itself instead of moving from rock to rock on the side.
-The current was noticeably faster than it had been in the morning and made our ascent a challenge but by 1:00 we were at the top of this set of rapids.
+The current was noticeably faster than it had been in the morning and made our ascent a challenge, but by 1:00, we were at the top of this set of rapids.

 Part of our pre-trip planning had us talking about how to haul the canoe – the barely one-year-old kevlar/carbon! – over the odd sweeper or beaver dam.
-We did have our trusty Sven saw but we also came prepared with something new.
+We did have our trusty Sven saw, but we also came prepared with something new.
 It was a plastic snow sled – nicknamed the magic carpet – that Max had lying around.
 After eight days of hauling it with us – and using it as the door mat for the tent! – we started to put it to its intended use!
-Even though the dead fall was most often wet, the plastic made a difference.
+Even though the deadfall was most often wet, the sheet made a difference.
 It saved the canoe from many a scratch on the side and bottom as we dragged it over stuff that could not be avoided.

-I got a great sequence of shots – before, during, and after – as we literally sawed our way through one of the last creek-wide walls of deadfall and accumulated driftwood that stretched across a set of rapids.
+I got a great sequence of shots – before, during, and after – as we sawed our way through one of the last creek-wide walls of deadfall and accumulated driftwood stretched across a set of rapids.
 I was looking forward to inserting the pix into the post right about here to get across the nature of the challenges Petawa Creek presents to the next passers-through.

-So where Are The Pictures?
+So Where Are The Pictures?

 As I noted elsewhere, the moment of realization was for me the most depressing moment of the trip.
 All of the daytime photos – maybe 250 in all – taken since Rockcliff Lake on the Misehkow eight days before – all the brief little videos to illustrate this or that point that I knew I would be writing about in the trip report – gone.
-Hours later I still couldn’t believe it and more than once Max looked my way thinking I was losing it as I cursed the Fates for exacting this cruel price of passage!
-First his paddle and now all those pix.
+Hours later I still couldn’t believe it and, more than once, Max looked my way thinking I was losing it as I cursed the Fates for exacting this cruel price of passage!
+First, his paddle and now all those pix.